 RTL-SDR dongle

-Generic wideband RF or VHF antenna ( we are using COMAR antenna)
+Generic wideband RF or VHF antenna ( we are using a COMAR antenna)

 MicroSD card (at least 8GB)